 Update 1/9/20.
 Core Reimbursement Rules:

-I’m implementing a $25 core charge on all new VRV purchases.
-For the last few months, I have been just using the honor system and hoping everyone would send their old VRV in within a week.
+I’m implementing a $25 core charge on all VRV purchases.
+For the last few months, I have been just using the honor system and hoping everyone would send their old VRV in within 2 weeks.
 It’s been hit-or-miss.
-I have been selling rebuilds for the same price as the new VRV, but without a normal supply of cores, it’s getting pretty bleak.

-Also, I’m going to have to implement some rules on what constitutes a good core.
-If the core has a GM cap, I can’t accept the core.
+I’m going to insist on some rules on what constitutes a good core.
+If the core has been modified with the GM-brand cap, I can’t accept the core.
+I need Ford parts.
 Also, if the vast majority of parts are damaged, I can’t accept it either.
 The main parts that make a good core are the housing and cap internals.
-Superficial damage aside, if it’s too far gone from my inspection, I can’t really use it.

 I’ll make that determination upon inspection.
-You never know.
 Sometimes the worst looking VRV still can be rebuilt.
-It main depends on the condition of the internals.
+It mainly depends on the condition of the internals.
+Of the dozens of VRV’s I’ve received, there was only one that I didn’t accept the core.
+So it’s likely that your old VRV will be accepted.

 Current Inventory :